Engineer - Back End

 - Experience architecting systems from the ground up (dedicated and cloud, database design and data flow)

-- Experience deploying production applications (we use ansible for ensuring deployments are reproducible)
+- Experience deploying production applications

 - Experience maintaining codebases to ensure they are resilient (error handling, knowing when to refactor and when to restart)